-The attachment point of the Optical pointing telescope shall have a rigidity such to ensure a maximum differential deflection of the telescope over the elevation range of the antenna not exceeding 0.2 arcsec.
+The attachment point of the Optical pointing telescope shall have a rigidity such to ensure a maximum differential deflection of the telescope over the elevation range of the antenna being predictable to the accuracy of 0.2 arcsec.
 It shall be furthermore mounted in a thermally stable environment.
 (Tests will be performed during nighttime)